 F-BRIDGE Project Overview

 Basic Research for Innovative Fuel Design for GEN IV systems

 International effort is ongoing to increase the efficiency in designing innovative fuels both to improve present fuel-cladding systems and to design those for tomorrow.

-To do so, the F-BRIDGE project, which stands for Basic Research for Innovative Fuels Design for GEN IV systems, intends to develop a new approach to fuel development by building a bridge (integration and transfer) between basic research activities and technological applications for the Generation IV fuel-cladding systems.
-Besides a general approach on ceramic materials, the project will focus on the improvement of a promising composite ceramics concept, the sphere-pac fuel, which exhibit significant advantages for Generation IV.
+To do so, the F-BRIDGE project (Basic Research for Innovative Fuels Design for GEN IV systems), intended to develop a new approach to fuel development by building a bridge (integration and transfer) between basic research activities and technological applications for the Generation IV fuel-cladding systems.
+Besides a general approach on ceramic materials, the project focused on the improvement of a promising composite ceramics concept, the sphere-pac fuel, which exhibit significant advantages for Generation IV.